copilot-code-optimizations/VS-Code-Extension/README.md

 #### @code_optimizations /optimize

 The `@code_optimizations /optimize` command can be used in the following two ways:
 1.	`@code_optimizations /optimize <issue number>`: We call optimize along with the GitHub issue id for an issue created by Code Optimizations service in Azure Portal.
 This is typically used in conjunction with the `/issues` command via the “Generate Fix!” button (as seen in the above screenshot).
-Example usage: `@code_optimizations /optimize 5`, where `5` is the id of the GitHub issue we would like to fix.
+Example usage: `@code_optimizations /optimize 5`, where `5` is the ID of the GitHub issue we would like to fix.
 2. Code selection + `@code_optimizations /optimize`: The other way to use `/optimize` is to directly trigger it on some code, in case the user wants to proactively optimize some code they think has a perf issue.
 The user would first select some code they think is problematic or place their cursor in a method that has some perf issue and then call the `/optimize` command in Copilot chat.

-The issue number is the id of a GitHub issue created by Code Optimizations.
+The issue number is the ID of a GitHub issue created by Code Optimizations.
 The command will then pull in body of the issue, which contains details like the call stack, CPU usage, etc. It then uses the call stack to find the relevant code and then use our model to generate a code fix.
 Allow the model endpoint some time to generate the fix.
 Below is an example of what a usage may look like:

 ![](images/3.png)